 A How-to Guide on Closet Clean Outs

 The closet clean out has become a valuable ritual for many - especially during the transitions between seasons.
-But regardless of the changing weather we should do closet checks periodically and closet clean outs more than we think!
+But regardless of the changing weather we should do closet checks periodically with closet clean outs happening more than we think.

 THE CLOSET CLEAN OUT TIPS